 End-to-end data processes and controls across the business

-An organization’s most important data entities are typically assembled and reused across the enterprise, rather than being the sole preserve of individual functions.
+An organisation’s most important data entities are typically assembled and reused across the enterprise, rather than being the sole preserve of individual functions.

 Take product data within an FMCG business.
 R&D, marketing, supply chain and many other functions all need to contribute data and content at various points in the process to build up a complete and accurate record for each product, which can be reused consistently and with confidence by all.